pvdz/preval/tests/cases/try_escaping/non-primitive.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) access object property that also exists on prototype? $array_reverse
-- (todo) Support referencing this builtin in isFree: $
+- (todo) can try-escaping support this expr node type?
+CallExpression

 ## Globals